-- 6.6 A TUE application will only be assessed following the receipt of a properly completed application, accompanied by all relevant documents.
+- 6.4 The Athlete should keep a complete copy of the TUE application and of all materials and information submitted to their Anti-Doping Organization. - 6.5 A TUE application will only be considered by the Anti-Doping Organization assessed following the receipt of a properly completed application, accompanied by all relevant documents.
 Incomplete applications will be returned to the Athlete for completion and re-submission.
-If the Athlete fails to respond to the Anti-Doping Organization within a reasonable timeframe following notification of the requirement for additional information, the Anti-Doping Organization may cancel the TUE application. - 6.7 The Anti-Doping Organization/TUEC may request from the Athlete or their physician any additional information, examinations or imaging studies, or other information that it deems necessary in order to consider the Athlete's application. - 6.8 The Athlete should keep a complete copy of the TUE application and of all materials and information submitted to their Anti-Doping Organization. - 6.9 Any costs incurred by the Athlete in making the TUE application and in supplementing it as required by the Anti-Doping Organization/TUEC are the responsibility of the Athlete. - 6.10 In the event that, after their TUE is granted, the Athlete requires a materially different dosage, frequency, route or duration of administration of the Prohibited Substance or Prohibited Method to that specified in the TUE, they must contact the relevant Anti-Doping Organization, who will then determine whether the Athlete needs to apply for a new TUE.
+If the Athlete fails to respond to the Anti-Doping Organization within a reasonable timeframe following notification of the requirement for additional information, the Anti-Doping Organization may cancel the TUE application.

+- 6.7 6.6 The Anti-Doping Organization/TUEC may request from the Athlete or their physician any additional information, examinations or imaging studies, or other information that it deems necessary in order to consider the Athlete's application; and/or it may seek the assistance of such other medical or scientific experts as it deems appropriate. - 6.8 The Athlete should keep a complete copy of the TUE application and of all materials and information submitted to their Anti-Doping Organization. - 6.9 Any costs incurred by the Athlete in making the TUE application and in supplementing it as required by the Anti-Doping Organization/TUEC are the responsibility of the Athlete. - 6.8 The Anti-Doping Organization/TUEC shall decide whether or not to grant the application as soon as possible, and usually (i.e., unless exceptional circumstances apply) within no more than twenty one (21) days of receipt of a complete application.
+Where a TUE application is made in a reasonable time prior to an Event, the Anti-Doping Organization/TUEC must use its best endeavors to issue its decision before the start of the Event. - 6.9 The Anti-Doping Organization/TUEC's decision must be notified in writing to the Athlete and must be made available to WADA and to other Anti-Doping Organizations via ADAMS, in accordance with Article 5.6.
+A decision not to grant a TUE must include an explanation of the reason(s) for the denial, and notification of the Athlete's rights of review and appeal (if applicable). - 6.10 Unless agreed otherwise, the Anti-Doping Organization that granted the TUE will be responsible for the ongoing monitoring of any conditions attached to the TUE (whether or not the TUE is then recognized by another Anti-Doping Organization under Article 7.0). - 6.10 6.11 In the event that, after their TUE is granted, the Athlete requires a materially different dosage, frequency, route or duration of administration of the Prohibited Substance or Prohibited Method to that specified in the TUE, they must contact the relevant Anti-Doping Organization, who will then determine whether the Athlete needs to apply for a new TUE.

-[Comment to Article 6.10: It is recognized that for certain medical conditions, dosages may fluctuate, particularly during the early stages of the establishment of a treatment regime or for a condition such as insulin-dependent diabetes.
+[Comment to Article 6.116.10: It is recognized that for certain medical conditions, dosages may fluctuate, particularly during the early stages of the establishment of a treatment regime or for a condition such as insulin-dependent diabetes.
 Such potential fluctuations should be accounted for in the TUE.
 However, in the event of a change that is not accounted for in the TUE, the Athlete must contact the relevant Anti-Doping Organization to determine whether a new TUE is required.]